 This backpacking packing list is meant to serve you as a loose outline for long-term budget travel.
 You’ll need to customize it here and there for the geography, climate, and your own desires.

-The old mantra of packing light is a cliche and you have heard it so many times before, but honestly, DO NOT TAKE TOO MUCH!
+Also, this packing list is for backpacking travel…not for walking the Appalachian Trail.
+The old mantra of packing light is a cliché, and you have heard it so many times before, but really — DO NOT TAKE TOO MUCH!

-Packing too heavy can literally dictate and shape your entire trip experience.
-Little did I realize that I would end up giving and throwing away lots of things I had brought along in my backpack.
+Packing too heavy will literally dictate and shape your entire trip experience, and not in a good way.
+Little did I realize I would end up giving away and throwing out lots of things I brought along on my first backpacking trip!